What is the Outdoor Leadership Program?

-- Possible: Starting in fall 2018, some qualifying students can get paid to plan and lead programs for the campus community and complete equipment management duties.
+- Possible: Get paid!
+Starting in fall 2018, some qualifying students can get paid to plan and lead programs or assist with OEP classes or complete equipment management duties.
 Inquire by emailing email@example.com.

 - Attend Leader Retreat or condensed Leader Trianing! (see the calendar for specific dates).

 - Plan and lead 1 program

 - Assist with at least 1 other COLP Program

 - Attend monthly Leader Meeting (see calendar for dates TBA)

 If you want to do it for college credit: You commit to 45 Hours of Leadership per credit.
 This includes the above, with the remainder of the leadership experience selected from a menu of choices that include the SELC Leadership Class or Leadership Retreat, service learning experiences with area outdoor programs like The Outdoor Campus West, serving as a Teaching Assistant for an Outdoor Education Outdoor Technical Skills class, or additional program experience helping with COLP programs, planning an additional COLP program, supervising the indoor rock wall, or helping with the outdoor gear rental center.